Basic Chocolate Pinwheel Cookies

 - In a large bowl, cream butter and sugars until light and fluffy.
 Add the eggs, one at a time, beating well after each.
 Beat in vanilla.
 Combine the flour, baking powder and salt; gradually add to the creamed mixture and mix well.

 - Divide dough in half; add cocoa to one portion.
 Divide each portion in half.
-On a baking sheet, roll out each portion between waxed paper into a 12-in. x 10-in. rectangle.
+On a baking sheet, roll out each portion between waxed paper into a 12x10-in. rectangle.
 Refrigerate for 30 minutes.

 - Remove waxed paper.
 Place one chocolate rectangle over a plain rectangle.
-Roll up tightly, jelly-roll style, starting with a long side; wrap in plastic wrap.
+Roll up tightly, jelly-roll style, starting with a long side; wrap in plastic.
 Repeat with remaining dough.
 Refrigerate for 2 hours or until firm.
 Unwrap and cut into 1/4-in. slices.